iamwilson/Fifa-Worldcup-2018/readme.txt

-Simple Predictoin Model for the 2018 World Cup
+Simple PredictiOn Model for the 2018 World Cup

 Notes

 --spi_a = sporting index
 -pHigh = Highest probability Score
 --Team Codes have to match the Pool Data
 --Replace prob_a & spi_a with the current schedule